MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 # [Insert a variable in an activity](#tab/Insert)

+Follow these steps to insert a variable in an activity:

 1. Select and hold the applicable activity from your runbook to select **Properties**, and then select the **Details** tab to open the activities properties dialog.

 2. In a text box, to open a menu, right-click to select **Subscribe**, and then select **Variable** to open the **Select a Variable** dialog.